 Let’s go over all the reasons why switching to solar energy in Virginia has never been a better idea.
 First, let’s start with a snapshot of the state of electricity in Virginia.

-Virginia’s Energy Picture
+Virginia’s Energy Prices

 Over the years, Virginia’s electricity prices have slowly increased, keeping Virginia well below the national average each year.